007revad/Synoboot_backup/README.md

 It backs up synoboot, as well as synoboot1 and synoboot2.

+It only creates a new backup if there are no backups with the same filename.
+So it will only create backups one the first run and after a DSM update.

 The backup filenames include:
 1. The Synology model.
 2. The Synology's serial number.